-The Communicable Disease Surveillance and Control program is organized into four main areas: STD/HIV program, Tuberculosis Control program, Infectious Disease program, and Disease Surveillance program.
-A program description follows:
+The Davis County Health Department Communicable Disease Surveillance and Control program is organized into four main program areas: STD/HIV, Tuberculosis Control, Infectious Disease, and Disease Surveillance.
+A program area description follows:

 STD/HIV program:

 Sexually Transmitted Diseases (STDs) affect men and women of all ages, backgrounds, and economic status.
 Even though the United States has made progress in decreasing the number of cases through better testing procedures, sexual partner testing/treatment, and risk-reduction education, there are still an estimated 19 million new cases of STDs reported each year.
 HIV/AIDS, chlamydia, gonorrhea, pelvic inflammatory disease (PID), syphilis, and chancroid are the STDs reportable by law in the state of Utah.
 Hospitals, laboratories, physicians, and clinics are mandated to report these diseases to the local health department.